How to put on a tour de force with Chamber in VALORANT

 Tour de Force (Ultimate ability)

-With only 5 shots, the Tour de Force gives you a chance to play the hero but you will need to be confident enough in your mechanics to pull off those plays.
-5 shots may not seem like a lot, but when a headshot comes in at 259 damage and a shot to the body and legs comes in at 150, well… 5 shots sounds like enough.
+With only five shots, the Tour de Force gives you a chance to play the hero but you will need to be confident enough in your mechanics to pull off those plays.
+Five shots may not seem like a lot, but when a headshot comes in at 259 damage and a shot to the body and legs comes in at 150, well… five shots sounds like enough.

 Playstyle